hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 On the .NET Core side of things, I configured CORS and JWT authentication.

-Per the instructions, login with a Username of "test@test.com" and a Password of "Password".
+Per the instructions on the login screen, login with a Username of "test@test.com" and a Password of "Password".

 >**Courses**